maksuranuha/bengali-literature-QA-rag/README.md

 # Bengali RAG System for HSC Literature

-This is a Retrieval-Augmented Generation (RAG) chatbot designed for HSC Bangla 1st Paper students and teachers.
-It answers questions directly from HSC26-Bangla1st_Paper.
+This project is a Retrieval-Augmented Generation (RAG) chatbot built for HSC Bangla 1st Paper students and teachers.
+Using LangChain, FAISS, and Streamlit, it delivers precise answers from HSC26-Bangla1st_Paper.
+The PDF was processed with Tesseract OCR and turned into vector embeddings via multilingual models.
+The chatbot combines short-term conversational memory (buffer) with long-term knowledge storage (FAISS) to provide natural Bangla explanations of literary characters, themes, and plot details
-It builds a multilingual RAG system for HSC Bangla 1st Paper literature using LangChain, FAISS, and Streamlit.
-It processes Bengali PDFs through Tesseract OCR, creates vector embeddings with multilingual models, and answers questions in Bengali about literary characters and plot details.

 ### Key Features
 🚀 Advanced OCR Engineering